ricardoprins/stockinator/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: 💥 Proposal
-about: Propose a non-trivial change to socli
+about: Propose a non-trivial change to Stockinator
 labels: "proposal"
 ---